eiffel-community/eiffel/eiffel-syntax-and-usage/event-design-guidelines.md

 Following the guidlines stated, they adress the following issues:

-* __Dialects__: By using the protocol it gives the best possible conditions for a non-initiated event consumer to make sense of any given set of events.
+* __Protocol variants__: By using the protocol it gives the best possible conditions for a non-initiated event consumer to make sense of any given set of events.
-* __Inconsistency__: By providing clear explanations of each parameter for both producer and consumer it minimizes the risk for both data divergence and inconsistency.
+* __Inconsistency__: By providing clear explanations of each member for both producer and consumer it minimizes the risk for both data divergence and inconsistency.
-* __Coordination__: The Eiffel protocol minimizes coordination effort between producer and consumer by giving a well-defined specification by defining a contract between the producer and the consumer.
+* __Coordination__: The Eiffel protocol minimizes coordination effort between producer and consumer by providing a well-defining a specification that the parties can use as a contract.
-* __Context__: Following the protocol gives each data a clear context to which it belongs
+* __Context__: Following the protocol gives each data a clear context to which it belongs.
-* __Hard dependencies__: By using the Eiffel protocol specification it reduces the risk for creating hard connections between producers and consumers.
+* __Tight coupling__: By using the Eiffel protocol specification it reduces the risk of creating hard connections between producers and consumers.
 We want to enable adding new consumers without affecting the producers.
-This then leads to a decoupled system with separation of concerns than enables scalability and maintainability.
+This then leads to a decoupled system with separation of concerns that enables scalability and maintainability.

 When using Eiffel as described it creates a data model based on information